347Online/kMark/Samples/sample.md

 ###### Heading 6
 ####### Heading 6

-This is some sample text for the markdown parser.

 *This text is emphasiszed*

 **This text is strongly emphasized**

-There are also linebreaks throughout, which HTML ignores.
+There are also linebreaks throughout, which HTML would ignore.